felipecabargas/aseo/README.md

 CHANGELOG
 ---------

+[v2.1]

+  - Minor bug fixes
+  - Better implementation of the files scanner
+  - Removed dotfile marks on output

 [v2.0]

   - Minor bug fixes
   - Added support for OD Formats
   - New output for files not recognized by the program
   - [NOTE 1: dotfiles will show 'dotfile' entry on the last output line, if you wanna keep information secure please encrypt the files and do not use '.files']

 [v1.1]

   - Minor bug fixes
   - Added support for ISO, TAR.GZ and SVG files
   - [NOTE 1: This version remains being tagged as "unstable" so use carefully and AT YOUR OWN RISK ]
-  - [NOTE 2: Thanks to Carla Cisternas for finding the multiple extensions bug]

 [v1.0]

   - Initial Release